RichysHub/Typo_graphics/docs/source/tutorial.rst

     >>> 'a' in typograph.glyphs
     False

-One way to use :meth:`remove_glyph` and :meth:`add_glyph` together, is to extract a glyph, and insert a new one in its place.
+One way to use :meth:`~Typograph.remove_glyph` and :meth:`~Typograph.add_glyph` together, is to extract a glyph, and insert a new one in its place.

 Propose that somehow your ``M`` key had, instead of sticking, suffered damage, and was now was typing a capital M at the equivalent of 10 pixels below the normal position.